dbt-labs/metricflow/README.md

 To get up and running with your own metrics, you should rely on MetricFlow’s documentation available at [MetricFlow docs](https://docs.transform.co/docs/metricflow/guides/introduction).

+## Licensing

+MetricFlow is distributed under a Business Source License (BUSL-1.1).
+For details on our additional use grant, change license, and change date please refer to our [licensing agreement](https://github.com/dbt-labs/metricflow/blob/main/LICENSE).

 ## Getting Started

 ### Install MetricFlow